 Baltimore’s debt is smaller in absolute numbers ($60 million), and it has enjoyed a higher-than-average bond rating for its abilities to avoid greater debt.
-The ability to cover that debt will likely come from the ending of some special trash pickup services that are described as ‘negligible…hardly used’ and by encouraging local non-profits to take over community centers and smaller parks.
+The will likely come from the ending of some special trash pickup services that are described as ‘negligible…hardly used’ and by encouraging local non-profits to take over community centers and smaller parks.

 Moreover, the state of Maryland might have enough money to cover some of the city’s shortfall.
 The danger in Maryland and its largest city, though, is education.
 The budget for the state’s schools would remain at $5.7 billion, but with an increased enrollment of some 4000, the stationary budget in fact masks a cut of per-student support.